-For Proposal One, the election of directors, the nominee receiving the plurality of votes properly cast will be elected as a director.
+For Proposal One, the election of directors, the nominees receiving the plurality of votes properly cast will be elected as directors.

-For Proposal Two, a majority of the votes represented at a meeting at which a quorum is present properly cast is required to ratify the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
+For Proposal Two, a majority of the votes represented at a meeting at which a quorum is present properly cast is required to ratify the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.